-I personally spent time shoving my face and doing a little blog update at the local library.
+Hours in town, were spent shoving my face and doing a little blog update; at the local library.

 With our spirits down from turning back on the Cat Walk.
 We still had to have a sit down meeting around camp about what to do with the remainder of the route.

-The timing just wasn't right to go across that section of the Baileys at that moment in time.
+The timing just wasn't right to go across that section of the Bailey, because of stress of a heavy snow year.
 I am a huge believer in reading energy's and all the vibes were telling me negative things.
 Very sensitive to those sort of things and always go with my gut.

 |the spiritual Camp Wilder area of the Upper Elwha Valley|

 The next few days were spend lounging around on gravel bars of the Elwha and Quinault Rivers.
 Being lazy and doing laundry in the sun.
 Unfortunately it was pretty hard on my mind set.
-Thoughts were only on the Alpine Sunsets and walking next to High Lakes all day.
-Not on the beautiful Valley floor that I spend so much time in during winter.
+Thoughts were only on the alpine sunsets and walking next to glaciers.
+Not on the beautiful valley floor, that I spend so much time in during winter.

 |River Laundry (no soap)|